meteor/meteor/source/api/accounts.md

 Retrieves the user record for the current user from the [`Meteor.users`](#meteor_users) collection.

-On the client, this will be the subset of the fields in the document that are published from the server (other fields won't be available on the client).
+On the client, the available fields will be those that are published from the server (other fields won't be available on the client).
 By default the server publishes `username`, `emails`, and `profile` (writable by user).
 See [`Meteor.users`](#meteor_users) for more on